Computer mouse

-A computer mouse (plural mice; also mouses) is a hand-held pointing device that detects two-dimensional motion relative to a surface.
+A computer mouse (plural mice; rarely mouses) is a hand-held pointing device that detects two-dimensional motion relative to a surface.
 This motion is typically translated into the motion of the pointer (called a cursor) on a display, which allows a smooth control of the graphical user interface of a computer.

-The first public demonstration of a mouse controlling a computer system was done by Douglas Engelbart in 1968 as part of the Mother of All Demos.
-Mice originally used two separate wheels to directly track movement across a surface: one in the x-dimension and one in the Y. Later, the standard design shifted to use a ball rolling on a surface to detect motion, in turn connected to internal rollers.
+The first public demonstration of a mouse controlling a computer system was done by Douglas Engelbart in 1968 as part of The Mother of All Demos.
+Mice originally used two separate wheels to directly track movement across a surface in each dimension.
+Later, the standard design shifted to use a ball rolling on a surface to detect motion, in turn connected to internal rollers.
 Most modern mice use optical movement detection with no moving parts.
 Though originally all mice were connected to a computer by a cable, many modern mice are cordless, relying on short-range radio communication with the connected system.

-In addition to moving a cursor, computer mice have one or more buttons to allow operations such as the selection of a menu item on a display.
+In addition to moving a cursor, computer mice have one or more buttons to allow operations such as the selection of a menu item on the associated display.
 Mice often also feature other elements, such as touch surfaces and scroll wheels, which enable additional control and dimensional input.

 Etymology

 A computer mouse is named for its resemblance to the rodent.

 The earliest known written use of the term mouse in reference to a computer pointing device is in Bill English's July 1965 publication, "Computer-Aided Display Control".
 This likely originated from its resemblance to the shape and size of a mouse, with the cord resembling its tail.
-The popularity of wireless mice without cords makes the resemblance less obvious.

-According to Roger Bates, a hardware designer under English, the term also came about because the cursor on the screen was, for an unknown reason, referred to as "CAT" and was seen by the team as if it would be chasing the new desktop device.
+According to Roger Bates, a hardware designer under English, the term also came about because the cursor on the screen was, for an unknown reason, referred to as a "CAT" and was seen by the team as if it would be chasing the new desktop device.

 The plural for the small rodent is always "mice" in modern usage.
 The plural for a computer mouse is either "mice" or "mouses" according to most dictionaries, with "mice" being more common.
 The first recorded plural usage is "mice"; the online Oxford Dictionaries cites a 1984 use, and earlier uses include J. C. R. Licklider's "The Computer as a Communication Device" of 1968.